isabellaalstrom/isabellaalstrom.github.io/docs/hass.md

 My configuration is broken down into [packages](https://www.home-assistant.io/docs/configuration/packages/), sort of mini configuration-files.
 This makes it easy to see everything pertaining to a specific implementation.
 I am just now in the process of restructuring my config, but most things still reside in the packages folder.

+!!! info "Packages"
+    While using packages you can no longer reload your config with the buttons in the ui.

 Most of my more advanced automations are migrated to Appdaemon apps.